sheerun/vim-polyglot/README.md

 git clone --depth 1 https://github.com/sheerun/vim-polyglot ~/.vim/pack/plugins/start/vim-polyglot
 ```

-NOTE: Not all features of individual language packs are available.
-We strip them from functionality slowing vim startup (for example we ignore `plugins` folder that is loaded regardless of file type, instead we prefer `ftplugin` which is loaded lazily).

-If you need full functionality of any plugin, please use it directly with your plugin manager.

 ## Language packs

 On top of all language packs from [vim repository](https://github.com/vim/vim/tree/master/runtime), vim-polyglot includes: